leonjza/leonjza.github.io/content/posts/2020-12-30-kinglecon-holiday-hack-challenge-2020.markdown

 > Talk to Pepper Minstix in the entryway to get some hints about the Santavator.

 Pepper was our [unescape tmux](#unescape-tmux) challenge elf, so after you finished that you'd get some hints on how to operate the Santavator.
-Basically, you'd pickup stuff lying around, including an all-important _elevator key_, pop open the button's panel and "tweak" the internals to make the buttons usable.
+Basically, you'd pick up stuff lying around, including an all-important _elevator key_, pop open the button's panel and "tweak" the internals to make the buttons usable.
 The idea was to get the light particle source split up so that each coloured section would get enough particles to light up the section.

 Unfortunately I have no idea where I picked most of the stuff I got such as nuts, lights and the key, but, you should be able to spot them lying around on the ground on the map pretty easily.
 Just walk around a bit and explore the rooms.